 Order by the slice or by the entire pie from Shenandoah Pizza & Taphouse.
 Locally named, gourmet pizzas, feature a variety of ingredients including dill pickles for those who want to stretch their comfort zones.
 The Depot Grille is a good place to go for a kid-friendly experience with a big menu, and if you’re looking for old-fashioned burgers (and ice cream to follow) head to Wright’s Dairy Rite.
 Speaking of ice cream, other Staunton hot spots include Kline’s for custard-style ice cream and the The Split Banana for homemade gelato.

 Spring break over?
-Visit Staunton for festivals during the warmer months, including Earth Day, Art in the Park, and Happy Birthday America.
+Visit Staunton for festivals during the warmer months, including Earth Day, Art in the Park, and Virginia Hot Glass Festival.
 For other special events and weekly happenings check out Staunton On Tap, our schedule of events with all the latest happenings.